smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

           kubevirt_default_pv_vol_name: vol
           kubevirt_pv_vm_max_num:  64
           ```
- 2. Set up other common configurations for the cluster and enable other EPA features as needed and deploy the cluster using the `deploy_ne.sh` script in OpenNESS experience kit top level directory.
+ 2. Set up other common configurations for the cluster and enable other EPA features as needed and deploy the cluster using the `deploy_ne.sh` script in the OpenNESS experience kit top-level directory.

- 3. On successful deployment the following pods will be in running state:
+ 3. On successful deployment, the following pods will be in a running state:
     ```shell
         [root@controller ~]# kubectl get pods -n kubevirt